Dr. Natasha P. Russell (DVM)

 John Doyle, Animal Care Attendant (ACA)

 After more than 20 years in the accounting field, John recently decided to retire and start a new career in companion animal health.
 Currently taking pre-requisite classes, he is looking to enter the Animal Health Technology Program at NAIT.
 A lifelong pet owner, John and his wife spend much of their time with their dog Georgie and their two cats Bekkett!!! and Mel.
 Bringing together his two passions of animals and photography, John can often be found behind the camera-photographing animals in need of adoption for our local Animal Rescues and Welfare Organizations.
-John also helps with fundraising for Second Chance Animal Rescue Society (SCARS), home visits with Alberta Helping Animals Society, and surgical monitoring and general operations with Alberta Spay Neuter Task Force.
+John also helps with fundraising for Second Chance Animal Rescue Society (SCARS) and surgical monitoring and general operations with Alberta Spay Neuter Task Force.
 ECVC is lucky to have John on their Team because he truly brings meaning to “helping people help animals.”

 Stephanie Ferreira, Social Media